Mbell42/UCSD-CodeBootCamp-weatherForecast_MDB-React-project/README.md

 ## Description

-A weather forecast app using react.
+A weather forecast app using Material Design Bootstrap.
 This will be an improvement over my previous weather forecast web page.

 ### Technologies